usagitoneko97/klara/A4.Cfg/readme.md

 b_0 = x_? + y_0
 ```

-At the last statement of the code, the use of x could be refer to either `x_1` or `x_2` depending on the execution to fall into one of the 2 blocks.
+At the last statement of the code, the use of x could be referring to either `x_1` or `x_2` depending on the execution to fall into one of the 2 blocks.
 To resolve this, a special statement is inserted before the last statement, called a **Φ (Phi) function**.
 This statement will generate a new definition of x called x_3 by "choosing" either x_1 or x_2.

 ```python
 a_0 = x_0 + y_0